Quaternary: Geology

-The 2.58 million years of the Quaternary represents the time during which recognisable humans existed.
+The 2.58 million years of the Quaternary represent the time during which recognisable humans existed.
 Over this geologically short time period there has been relatively little change in the distribution of the continents due to plate tectonics.

 The Quaternary geological record is preserved in greater detail than that for earlier periods.

 The major geographical changes during this time period included the emergence of the straits of Bosphorus and Skagerrak during glacial epochs, which respectively turned the Black Sea and Baltic Sea into fresh water lakes, followed by their flooding (and return to salt water) by rising sea level; the periodic filling of the English Channel, forming a land bridge between Britain and the European mainland; the periodic closing of the Bering Strait, forming the land bridge between Asia and North America; and the periodic flash flooding of Scablands of the American Northwest by glacial water.

 The current extent of Hudson Bay, the Great Lakes and other major lakes of North America are a consequence of the Canadian Shield's readjustment since the last ice age; different shorelines have existed over the course of Quaternary time.